 They also wanted both ends of the room painted pink with a matching pink chalkboard.

 We purchased These colors from Walmart for the Little Mermaid Bedroom Makeover.
 You can view these colors and more on the Disney Glidden Site (now removed)

 – Glidden Disney Paint in Cool Marine

-We started with the Enchanted Violet and Cool Marine to make sure we liked how it looked.
+We started with the Enchanted Violet and Cool Marine to ensure we liked how it looked.
 I loved it, and so did the girls!
 I could already feel the Little Mermaid bedroom coming together, and I think I may have been the most excited person in the house!

-I think the overall look turned out very well, and the girls are loving their new Little Mermaid Bedroom, so even though I still have a few more things to do, I am in love with this room!
+I think the overall look turned out very well, and the girls love their new Little Mermaid Bedroom, so even though I still have a few more things to do, I am in love with this room!